 Garnish with fresh basil leaves if desired.

-Serve your delicious creamy spinach and ricotta stuffed shells hot and enjoy!
+Serve your delicious creamy spinach and ricotta stuffed shells hot and enjoy.

 This recipe yields approximately 4-6 servings, depending on how many shells you’d like to serve per portion.
 It’s a delightful and comforting dish that’s perfect for family dinners or gatherings with friends.